- Effective Date: 7 May 2018

 For more information on how obfuscated (anonymised) usage data may be used by our third parties, please see the What are cookies and why and how do we use them and Which third-party services do we make use of sections below.

 How can you access, change or delete your personal information?

 In your user account settings you can access and change your login name, your email address, and your password.

-Depending on the number of photos associated with your account, changing your photographer display name may be a complicated process, since all your uploaded photos have been physically altered to show this name, for your copyright protection.
-If you want to change your photographer display name, please contact the AirHistory.net Support staff using the Contact link at the bottom of the page.
+If you want to change your photographer display name, please contact the AirHistory.net Support staff using the Contact link at the bottom of this page.

 Where is your personal information stored and how do we protect it?

 The information you have given us is stored in the AirHistory.net database, which is located on webservers in The Netherlands.
 We will ensure that this database is secure and can only be accessed by a limited number of authorised people.

 We are using SSL (HTTPS) to secure all communications between our servers and your web browser, and also between our servers and those of all third parties we may make use of.

 Your email address and password are not stored in plain text but are encrypted using strong encryption and hashing algorithms specifically designed for this purpose, to ensure protection against unauthorised access to your personal information.